 Umezu’s ego was hurt.
 He felt the master was being rude and ungrateful in the manner he accepted the money.
-Just like fear and ignorance, ego and money has a peculiar and a natural relationship; the latter fuels the former.
+Just like fear and ignorance, ego and money have a peculiar and a natural relationship; the latter fuels the former.

-Decided to make a point about his philanthropy and status, he mumbled, “There are five hundred gold coins in that bag.”
+Deciding to make a point about his philanthropy and status, he mumbled, “There are five hundred gold coins in that bag.”

-“You already told me that.”
-Seisetsu replied coldly.
+“You already told me that,” Seisetsu replied coldly.

-He exclaimed, “Even for a wealthy merchant, five hundred gold coins is a lot of money.”
+He exclaimed, “Even for a wealthy merchant, five hundred gold coins is a lot of money!”

 “So, do you want me to thank you for it?”
 Seisetsu sneered.